Morgan Strickland

 Scholarly & Research Activity

-Her research focuses on family violence and how survivors can remain resilient to adverse outcomes.
+Morgan’s research focuses on family violence and how survivors can remain resilient to adverse outcomes.
 She is interested in how violence is perpetuated through communication technologies and how MFTs and other mental health professionals can better assess and intervene in this pervasive problem.
 Her dissertation on cyber dating abuse won the 2020 AAMFT Foundation Graduate Student Research Award.
+Additionally, she studies the therapeutic process and seeks to discover therapist factors that lead to the greatest success in client outcomes.

 Selected Publications & Presentations